gregorygavarian/Wordle-SQL/README.md

 |proof|87|
 |...|...|

-I'm not sure what groop means, so I'll choose proof.
+I’m not sure what groop means (and in any case Wordle would never choose it0 so I’ll go with proof.

 And sure enough, PROOF is the correct answer.
 I know what you're asking.
 You're asking, "Greg, what if we had simply stuck with a depth-first search from the beginning?
 I tried it on today's puzzle, and it took 5 guesses instead of 4.
 And as we all know, a sample size of one is sufficient evidence that it applies to all cases.